MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-respond.md

 # Respond to a DLP policy violation in Fabric and Power BI

-When a [supported item type](./data-loss-prevention-overview.md#supported-item-types) you own violates a DLP policy, you may see a violation warning icon on the item in the OneLake data hub or workspace list view.
-Hover over the icon and select Show full details to display a side panel that displays the details of your item's DLP policy violations and provides options for responding to them.
+When a [supported item type](./data-loss-prevention-overview.md#supported-item-types) you own violates a DLP policy, a violation icon on the item in the OneLake data hub or workspace list view appears.
+Hover over the icon and select **Show full details** to display a side panel that displays the details of your item's DLP policy violations and provides options for responding to them.
 Alternatively:

 * From a semantic model details page, select the **View all** button on the policy tip.